sammcvicker/spellcrafting/docs/design/output_validation.md

 > **Note:** This is a **research/reference document** describing general output validation patterns
 > for LLM applications.
 It catalogs Pydantic validation techniques, external libraries, and
-> validation strategies that can be used with or alongside magically.
+> validation strategies that can be used with or alongside spellcrafting.
 >
-> For the actual magically implementation, see:
+> For the actual spellcrafting implementation, see:
 > - **Guards:** `@guard.input()` and `@guard.output()` decorators in `guard.py`
 > - **Failure Strategies:** `OnFail.escalate()`, `OnFail.fallback()`, etc. in `on_fail.py`
 > - **Design Decisions:** `guards.md` for what we chose to build vs. defer

 ## Overview

 This document catalogs output validation patterns for LLM applications: structural enforcement via Pydantic, semantic validation techniques, safety filtering approaches, and quality metrics.
-These patterns can be used with magically's `@spell` decorator or with external validation libraries.
+These patterns can be used with spellcrafting's `@spell` decorator or with external validation libraries.

 ## Pattern Categories